Areas of Responsibility

 Cllr Bunce is the lead councillor for the boundary hedges, trees, grassed areas, fences and gates at the playground and allotments.

-Playground equipment: Councillor Dick Chinnery
+Playground equipment: Councillor Colin Sully

-All aspects of roads including flooding, drainage, speed limits, potholes, road closures and verges are the responsibility of BC, however Cllr Rose leads the Roads Group who are responsible for liaising with BC.
+All aspects of roads including flooding, drainage, speed limits, potholes, road closures and verges are the responsibility of BC, however Cllr XXXXX leads the Roads Group who are responsible for liaising with BC.
 You can contact the Roads Group at <roads@thelee.org.uk>, which will ensure that your email will be seen by multiple councillors.

 Responsibility for roadside hedges lies with the property owner, however BC will contact the owner should a hedge start to intrude upon the highway.